craftvscruft/mender.ai/README.md

 The premier legacy code strategy guide for the AI age.

 See the [manifesto](https://mender.ai/docs/intro) for what this is all about.
+This repo is for the website, see [Mender Stack](https://mender.ai/docs/mender-stack) for tools related to this initiative.

 This website is built using [Docusaurus 2](https://docusaurus.io/).
-[TinaCMS](https://tina.io/) is installed but currently disabled.

 ### Installation